Inspire Audiences, Register Voters, Make Your Voice Heard.

-RESISTERHOOD is an award-winning documentary about this turbulent time in American politics and the people who rose to meet it.
+RESISTERHOOD is an award-winning documentary about a turbulent time in American politics and the people who rise to meet it.

 Joanna, nicknamed the "Rainbow Warrior", is a soccer player with the Washington Spirit who uses the platform of professional sports to champion the rights of the LGBTQ community.
 We join her as she marches with Athlete Ally, a group of professional and Olympic athletes.
 We chant with her as she officially starts the second Women's March from the steps of the Lincoln Memorial.
 And we bask in Joanna's unbridled optimism and unapologetic joy as she inspires everyone she meets.

 Mimi is a popular political activist, Egyptian immigrant, and grandmother of 15.
 She was asked to run for county office in the 2018 Midterm elections.
 We follow her journey through campaigning and elections and watch as she tries to ride the wave of women being elected to office with the hope changing the face of politics in this country.

 LUIS AND SORAIDA GUTIERREZ

 This couple is no stranger to protests in their fight for immigrant rights.
 A longtime Congressman from Chicago, Luis led the charge to boycott the 2017 Inauguration, but it was his wife, Soraida, who inspired their participation in the first Women’s March.
 We follow Luis & Soraida as they fight for the rights of Dreamers and bring attention to the plight of families separated at the border.
 As Luis ends his time in Congress, we watch as his daughter, Jessica steps into the political realm.